-For our fiscal year ended July 31, 2015, our compensation committee determined to grant merit equity awards to our Named Executive Officers solely in the form of restricted stock unit awards for shares of our common stock.
-Our compensation committee made this decision in part based on the fact that restricted stock unit awards would provide value even if the market price of our common stock fluctuated in the future.
-In addition, our compensation committee took into consideration the potential dilutive effect of these awards, noting that restricted stock unit awards require delivering less shares to provide equivalent value as a stock option.
+For fiscal 2016, our compensation committee determined to grant equity awards to our NEOs solely in the form of restricted stock awards for shares of our common stock.
+Our compensation committee made this decision in part based on the fact that restricted stock awards would provide value even if the market price of our common stock fluctuated in the future.
+In addition, our compensation committee took into consideration the potential dilutive effect of these awards, noting that restricted stock awards require delivering fewer shares to provide equivalent value as a stock option.